VinithKrishnan/Anonzza/README.md

-# anon-cred

-Selectively Identity Revealing Bulletin Board Using Pseudonymous Credentials
+## Selectively Identity Revealing Bulletin Board Using Pseudonymous Credentials

-CS498AM Fall 2019 course project
+### CS498AM Fall 2019 course project

-Setting up the project
+## Setting up the project

 Clone the repo using - `git clone --recurse-submodules https://gitlab.engr.illinois.edu/anantk3/anon-cred.git`

 Install the dependencies - `pip install -r requirements.txt`

-Running the code base
+## Running the code base

 The issuer code lies in issuer.py, the issuer service can be started up at port 6060 by running `python issuer.py`